GrapeCity/metalsmith-one-replace/README.md

 * Insert content from other file
 * Variable substitution
 * Regex replacement
+* Replace tags with strings build by a pattern

 The default tags (override by defining custom regular expression in **keyRegex** config attribute) are :

 * {#insert ...} - to insert a file
 * {#var ...} - for variable substitution
+* {#banner ...} - to insert set of HTML tags based on pattern

 For detailed usage, refer to [wiki](https://github.com/GrapeCity/metalsmith-one-replace/wiki).